dalanicolai/gnome-tracker-extension/README.md

 # Tracker/recoll/docfetcher/locate/ deep file search + calibre database search
 Ulauncher extension for deep search filesystem and calibre database via the gnome tracker / docfetcher / locate index and calibre database file, handle the results in multiple ways (e.g. opening in default application).

+#### If you like this extension then consider to star it on github so people can find it more easily (by sorting on github stars on the ulauncher extension page)

 ## Requirements

 A running gnome-tracker daemon + tracker index (for gt and ts keywords)